Thioredoxin: Function

-The primary function of Thioredoxin (Trx) is the reduction of oxidized cysteine residues and the cleavage of disulfide bonds.
+The primary function of thioredoxin (Trx) is the reduction of oxidized cysteine residues and the cleavage of disulfide bonds.
 Multiple in vitro substrates for thioredoxin have been identified, including ribonuclease, choriogonadotropins, coagulation factors, glucocorticoid receptor, and insulin.
 Reduction of insulin is classically used as an activity test.
 The thioredoxins are maintained in their reduced state by the flavoenzyme thioredoxin reductase, in a NADPH-dependent reaction.
 Thioredoxins act as electron donors to peroxidases and ribonucleotide reductase.
 The related glutaredoxins share many of the functions of thioredoxins, but are reduced by glutathione rather than a specific reductase.

 Structure and mechanism

 Thioredoxin is a 12-kD oxidoreductase protein.
 Thioredoxin proteins also have a characteristic tertiary structure termed the thioredoxin fold.
 The active site contains a dithiols in a CXXC motif.
 These two cysteines are the key to the ability of thioredoxin to reduce other proteins.

 For Trx1, this process begins by attack of Cys32, one of the residues conserved in the thioredoxin CXXC motif, onto the oxidized group of the substrate.
 Almost immediately after this event Cys35, the other conserved Cys residue in Trx1, forms a disulfide bond with Cys32, thereby transferring 2 electrons to the substrate which is now in its reduced form.
 Oxidized Trx1 is then reduced by thioredoxin reductase, which in turn is reduced by NADPH as described above.

 Trx1 can regulate non-redox post-translational modifications.
 In the mice with cardiac-specific overexpression of Trx1, the proteomics study found that SET and MYND domain-containing protein 1 (SMYD1), a lysine methyltransferase highly expressed in cardiac and other muscle tissues, is also upregulated.
-This suggests that Trx1 may also play an role in protein methylation via regulating SMYD1 expression, which is independent of its oxidoreductase activity.
+This suggests that Trx1 may also play a role in protein methylation via regulating SMYD1 expression, which is independent of its oxidoreductase activity.

 Plants have an unusually complex complement of Trx's composed of six well-defined types (Trxs f, m, x, y, h, and o) that reside in diverse cell compartments and function in an array of processes.
 Thioredoxin proteins move from cell to cell, representing a novel form of cellular communication in plants.

+Protein folding studies on Thioredoxin revealed that a minimum peptide length of 83 residues is required to acquire secondary and tertiary structure as shown by Ghosal et.al in 1999.